smart-edge-open/specs/openness_releasenotes.md

     - Script 02 will be run again (it will not remove all necessary K8s related artifacts)
     - We would recommend cleaning up the installation on the node
 - **OpenNESS 19.12**
+ - Gateway in multi-node -  will not work when few nodes will have the same public IP (they will be behind one common NAT)
+ - OpenNESS OnPremise: Can not remove a failed/disconnected the edge node information/state from the controller

 # Release Content
 - **OpenNESS 19.06** OpenNESS Edge node, OpenNESS Controller, Common, Spec and OpenNESS Applications.